sigilante/ustj-forum/README.md

   - script has access to challenge
 - make sure to check sessions as appropriate
 - time out challenges after 15 minutes
+- Add “Hosted on Urbit” at bottom of page.